 - A letter from employer indicating an average monthly salary loss of at least 50% for at least three consecutive months; or

-- Payslip(s) or CPF contribution statement(s) showing last drawn monthly salary before and after the job loss, placement on involuntary NPL or salary loss.
+- Payslip(s) or CPF contribution statement(s) showing last drawn monthly salary before and and in the months when the applicant was experiencing the job loss, placement on involuntary NPL or salary loss.

-- Relevant documents indicating your active participation in job search or training e.g. confirmation of application for training via Government touchpoints.
+- [For SEPs and employees applying based on involuntary job loss] Supporting documents indicating your active participation in job search or training e.g. confirmation of application for training via Government touchpoints.
 The documents should minimally indicate:

 - Your name; and